The France wine company JPM Owner “Jean-Pascal Noirault” Interview

 Why did you think to stay not in France but in Japan after you got married?

-Because I wanted to start a new life and my own company.
-I thought Japan was a nice country to start business.
-It was a nice adventure and a good challenge.
-First, we moved to Tokyo.
-We spent 5 years in Tokyo and we decided to move to my wife’s hometown Fukushima.
+I wanted to start a new life and build my own company.
+I thought Japan was a great place to start a business—it felt like an exciting adventure and a meaningful challenge.

 Was there any opposition from your parents in France to living in Japan?

-They told me that if I wanted to go to Japan, I should go because it is my life.
+My parents told me that if I wanted to go to Japan, I should go—because it’s my life and my decision.

 ↓with his parents